saianish47/Stack-Bookstore/README.md

 To start the dev server run npm run dev inside the stack-MERN

 To start the react run npm start inside the stack directory

+Firebase Authentication has been used for this project so inorder for this to work, firebaseConfig details are needed from your firebase account in stack directory for the api calls, at server side need a credentials.json file in stack-MERN direcroty which can be downloaded from the firebase project.